 Propecia (generic name Finasteride) prevents the formation of DHT by blocking the enzyme responsible for metabolizing testosterone.
 There are actually 2 forms of 5a-reductase (types I and II).
 Type I is the main concern in humans and is most concentrated within the hair follicles of the scalp as well as the sebaceous glands.
 Finasteride blocks Type I 5a-reductase.

 Results tend to take approximately 6 months to show, and the medication is taken indefinitely.
 Propecia can only block the enzyme that forms DHT if you take it.
-If you don’t, the enzyme will have the opportunity to transform testosterone and the hair loss will bein again.
+If you don’t, the enzyme will have the opportunity to transform testosterone and the hair loss will begin again.